Stapleton/twitch-mass-ban/README.md

 ## Instructions
 ### Global Instructions
 - Download the latest release.
-- Unzip the .zip file into its own folder.
+- Unzip the .zip file.
-- Open the folder that has all the file `index.js`.
+- Open the folder that has the file `index.js`.
-- Please see the NPM Installation section for the OS you are using.
+- Please see the NPM Installation section.
-- Please see the .env file creation section.
+- Please see the `auth.env` File section.
 - Installation is done.

 ### NPM Installation